-Construction procurement processes are complex and the focus is commonly on least-cost rather than value-added, on capital costs rather than the costs over the life of the building, and on reducing embodied carbon without considering other environmental and social consequences.
+When it comes to construction and infrastructure procurement processes, the common focus is on least-cost rather than value-added, on capital costs rather than the costs over the life of the building, and on reducing embodied carbon without considering other environmental and social consequences.

 In the context of steel building products in New Zealand, this is particularly relevant when comparing local versus overseas supply chains.
 Heavy fabricated steel is the predominant building system choice for commercial and industrial structures.